 Arrangements were under the care of Colonial Memorial Funeral Home, for further information please call 845-434-7363 or visit www.colonialfamilyfuneralhome.com.

-To plant a tree in memory of Alton Hall, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Alton Hall, please visit our Tree Store